weiliansong/CS463/README.md

 2. Genetic
 3. DPLL

-All solvers are written in python 2.7, using these librariees:
+All solvers are written in python 2.7, using these libraries:

 1. numpy (for simplifying some tasks)
 2. matplotlib (for making plots)